gegian22/latin102portfolio21/translation3.md

 Choose two choices of syntax, word order, or diction that Hyginus makes in this passage that complement or enhance the meaning of the passage’s content.
 Discuss briefly s in 3-4 sentences.
 Italicize Latin words when citing them.

 The participle *flumine admisso* works as an adverb that is describing the way the river moves.
 The reason it adds to passage's content because this participle says that the river is purifying the offenses.
 These offenses can't literally be washed away by the river but metaphorically speaking, the river can be something that symbolizes washing away of any impurities.
 For example, in Christianity, water represents cleansing away of original sin.
+The prepositional phrase, *cum abdero famulo* helps distinguish the use of cum in the reading.
+This changes the meaning of the clause.